/

 You'll need:

-A Microsoft account with a Power Automate license
+• A Microsoft account with a Power Automate license

-Step 1: Setup your AI agent
+Step 1: Set up your AI agent

 In Cradl AI, choose Custom in the onboarding dialog.
 This simply gives you a starting point with a set of pre-defined fields based on a sample document you upload.
-In this example, I'll use You can easily customize the fields to fit your exact requirements at any time.
+In this example, I'll use an invoice.
+You can easily customize the fields to fit your exact requirements at any time.
 For now, we’ll stick with the auto-generated ones to keep things simple.

 Configuring your AI agent.